 PBOT wants to fully understood parking and transportation issues in Eliot so we can come up with equitable and effective solutions.
-We are seeking 9-13 people to advise us on a plan which could include a new kind of parking permit program, with new tools and techniques to try out.
-Members do not need parking expertise but should be familiar with their local area parking patterns and issues.
+We selected 12 people to advise us on a plan which could include a new kind of parking permit program, with new tools and techniques to try out.

 - Long-term residents who drive and own vehicles

 - Small business owners or managers

 - Black residents and others displaced from North and Northeast Portland who regularly visit Eliot and Albina neighborhoods